Quality of Care Audits

 Drive continuous improvements in your service

-We know that internal audits in healthcare are time-consuming, and often it can be difficult to remain objective during an audit within your own facility.
+We know that internal quality audits in healthcare are time-consuming, and often it can be difficult to remain objective during a quality audit within your own facility.

 However, Quality of Care Audits are an important tool to promote continuous quality improvement.
 They help identify if the service, or a particular aspect of the service, is operating as it should be.
 Quality audits also assess whether these services adhere to the high standards in line with best practice and regulatory requirements.
 Audits can highlight areas where changes are needed to improve the quality of care.